thoughtspot/rest-api-sdk/sdks/typescript/MetadataApi.md

 # **exportMetadataTMLBatched**
 > any exportMetadataTMLBatched(exportMetadataTMLBatchedRequest)

-  Version: 10.1.0.cl or later   Exports the [TML](https://docs.thoughtspot.com/cloud/latest/tml) representation of metadata objects in JSON or YAML format.
-Requires `DATAMANAGEMENT` (**Can manage data**) privilege.  #### Usage guidelines  * You can export one or several objects by passing metadata object GUIDs in the `metadata` array. * When exporting TML content for a Liveboard or Answer object, you can set `export_associated` to `true` to retrieve TML content for underlying Worksheets, Tables, or Views, including the GUID of each object within the headers.
-When   `export_associated` is set to `true`, consider retrieving one metadata object at a time. * Set `export_fqns` to `true` to add FQNs of the referenced objects in the TML content.
-For example, if you send an API request to retrieve TML for a Liveboard and its associated objects, the API returns the TML content with FQNs of the referenced Worksheet.
-Exporting TML with FQNs is useful if ThoughtSpot has multiple objects with the same name and you want to eliminate ambiguity when importing TML files into ThoughtSpot.
-It eliminates the need for adding FQNs of the referenced objects manually during the import operation.
+  Version: 10.1.0.cl or later   Exports the [TML](https://docs.thoughtspot.com/cloud/latest/tml) representation of metadata objects in JSON or YAML format.  ### **Permissions Required**  Requires `DATAMANAGEMENT` (**Can manage data**) and `USERMANAGEMENT` (**Can manage users**) privileges.  #### **Usage Guidelines**  This API is only applicable for `USER`, `GROUP`, and `ROLES` metadata types.  - `batch_offset` Indicates the starting position within the complete dataset from which the API should begin returning objects.
+Useful for paginating results efficiently. - `batch_size` Specifies the number of objects or items to retrieve in a single request.
+Helps control response size for better performance. - `edoc_format` Defines the format of the TML content.
+The exported metadata can be in JSON or YAML format. - `export_dependent` Specifies whether to include dependent metadata objects in the export.
+Ensures related objects are also retrieved if needed. - `all_orgs_override` Indicates whether the export operation applies across all organizations.
+Useful for multi-tenant environments where cross-org exports are required.

 ### Example